johnalison/WorkingPhilosophy/Lists.md

-# What are my core values?
-  - Growth/self-improvement
-  - Freedom
-  - Long-term prosperety for mankind
-  - Rationality
-  - Understand the self (mind) through observing it.
-  - Longevity
-  - Friendship
-  - Loyalty
-  - Lasting impact (system not goals)
-  - Forgiveness
-  - Joy/happiness (connection with present)
+# Virtues
+  - Be Reliable!
+(Deserve what you want)
+  - More duty to be more rational
-  - Honesty
+  - Honesty (Dont lie)
+  - Growth / Self-improvement (Perfection not required / Persistence)
-  - Go first, go positive
+  - Be the good (Pragmatism / Go first and go positive)
-  - Dependability

-OLD
-   - Golden rule (veil of ignorance)
-   - Strict with self/lenient with other
-   - Equality of opportunity
+  - Extreme ownership (Strict with self, lenient on others)
+  - Understand self-through observation (You are what you think/ Attention / Connection with present
+  - Stoicism: AF, MM, Stoic Test Challenge / Respond dont react/ Only control what you can control
-   - ...
+  - Health / Longevity

+# Rules
-# Rules ("Vote on these every few weeks)
+  ("Vote on these every few weeks)
   - Dont eat before 4pm or after 8pm
   - Meditate > 1hr / day
   - Dont eat food with carb count > 15g (unless special occasion)